himalayanelixir/pi-inky-phat/README.md

 ### <a name='ExistingImage'></a>Existing Image

-If you are already using a Raspberry Pi I would recommend using the ```inky-phat-installer.sh``` script.
-Running this you'll get a minimal install of the Inky pHAT drivers.
-Once the script has run you will see the current time in UTC on the Inky pHAT display.
+If you are already using a Raspberry Pi, I would recommend using the ```inky-phat-installer.sh``` script.
+Running this will give you a minimal install of the Inky pHAT drivers.
+Once the script has run, you will see the current time in UTC on the Inky pHAT display.

 ### <a name='NewImage'></a>New Image